r4dl/StopThePop/README.md

   },
   "culling_settings":
   {
-    "rect_bounding": false,            // Bound Gaussians with a rectangle (instead fo square) "tight_opacity_bounding": false,   // Bound Gaussians by considering their opacity value "tile_based_culling": false,       /* Reject Tiles where Max Contribution is below thershold;
+    "rect_bounding": false,            // Bound 2D Gaussians with a rectangle (instead of a square) "tight_opacity_bounding": false,   // Bound 2D Gaussians by considering their opacity value "tile_based_culling": false,       /* Cull Tiles where the max. contribution is below the alpha threshold;
                                           Recommended to be used together with Load Balancing*/ "hierarchical_4x4_culling": false, // Used only for Hierarchical },
-  "load_balancing": false,      // Use load balancing for per-tile calculations (culling and depth) and duplication "proper_ewa_scaling": false,  /* Proper dilation of opacity, as proposed by Yu et al. ("Mip-Splatting");
+  "load_balancing": false,      // Use load balancing for per-tile calculations (culling, depth, and duplication) "proper_ewa_scaling": false,  /* Proper dilation of opacity, as proposed by Yu et al. ("Mip-Splatting");
                                    Model also needs to be trained with this setting */ }
 ```
 These values can be overwritten through the command line.